pibogdanov/Scrolling-Menu/README.md

 Release 1.0 - uploaded March 14th 2025

-Custom scrolling menu for console applications written in C/C++.
-You can create a menu with custom strings made inside your code and / or for files from a directory.
+Custom scrolling menu for console applications.
+C/C++ You can create a menu with custom strings made inside your code and / or for files from a directory.

 #Possible future updates